jaleedkhan/PatchCTG/README.md

    - Adapt the long experiment script to execute the binary classification task.
 Change the dataset and model handling for binary classification.
 Adjust logging to include binary classification metrics.

 8. **Verify and Update ctg.sh Script**
    - Ensure the script correctly references all updated files and settings.
-Confirm paths, model parameters, and logging are correctly set for binary classification.
+Confirm paths, model parameters and logging are correctly set for binary classification.

 9. **Test and Debug**
    - Test the complete repository for binary classification.